Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

-In order to utilize Istio's mesh functionality for any given Kubernetes [Pod][k8s-pods] a [namespace][k8s-namespaces] must be [labeled][k8s-labels] with the `istio-injection=enabled` label to instruct [IstioD][istiod] to manage them and add them to the mesh network.
+In order to utilize Istio's mesh functionality for any given Kubernetes [Pod][k8s-pods] a [namespace][k8s-namespaces] must be [labeled][k8s-labels] with the `istio-injection=enabled` label to instruct [IstioD][istiod] (the main control program for Istio) to manage them and add them to the mesh network.

 For this guide we'll create a distinct Istio-enabled namespace for our Kong pods so that they will automatically be joined to the mesh network: